lana-mustafic/BetterMe/README.md

-# 🚀 ToDoSolution: Full-Stack Task Management
+#  BetterMe: Full-Stack Task Management

 A robust, full-stack web application for managing tasks, built using modern technologies in the Microsoft and Google ecosystems.

 ---

-## 💡 Project Overview & Key Features
+## Project Overview & Key Features

 This project is a complete, authenticated To-Do application demonstrating proficiency in both backend API development and frontend single-page application (SPA) design.